What do you mean there's no "garbage man??"

 While the purpose of the burn barrel is to get rid of all your trash without relying on someone else to come and get it, you need to do it responsibly.
 And that means being patient and putting one bag in the burn barrel at a time.
 It burns hotter like this anyway, so it would probably take the same amount of time to effectively burn all the bags at once as it would to burn the bags one at a time.

-Next you'll want to AVOID ACCELERANTS LIKE GASOLINE
+Next you'll want to AVOID ACCELERANTS LIKE GASOLINE.

-While this will get the burn going a little bit faster, it's just not a safe practice to get into, and as referenced in commonsensehome.com's post about this topic, it's a liability to suggest something that dangerous.
+While this will get the burn going a little bit faster, it's just not a safe practice to get into, and as referenced in Commonsensehome post about this topic, it's a liability to suggest something that dangerous.

 But using newspaper and dried woods to start the fire is perfectly fine!
 As mentioned in common sense's post, it's something that's regularly used to get these fires going.

-10 Steps To Make A Burn Barrel
+4 Steps to Make a Burn Barrel

 Finally, the topic you actually came here for!
 Making a burn barrel doesn't have to be a huge pain in the butt, and making one that burns well and lasts forever isn't hard at all either.
 So we're going to give you our take on how to assemble your burn barrel.